Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Designing a Dialogue Agent

 \section{Designing a Dialogue Agent}

-Before developing a dialogue agent, several crucial decisions must be taken to determine the appropriate architecture for the agent.
+Before developing a dialogue agent, several crucial decisions must be made to determine the appropriate architecture for the agent.
 Figure \ref{fig:taxonomy} illustrates a comprehensive overview of these decisions, which provides a taxonomic framework for structuring the development process.
-A clear understanding of the end goal we aim to achieve from a dialogue agent is crucial for effective communication \cite{pomerantz2011conversation}.
-For instance, questions such as ``Do we want the dialogue agent to carry out goal-oriented or chit-chat conversations?'' and ``Does the agent needs any external knowledge to answer user queries?'' should be answered.
+A clear understanding of the end goal we aim to achieve from a dialogue agent is crucial for effective communication \citep{pomerantz2011conversation}.
+For instance, questions such as ``Do we want the dialogue agent to carry out goal-oriented or chit-chat conversations?'' and {``Does the agent need any external knowledge to answer user queries?'' should be answered.} Figure \ref{fig:input_attr} highlights the different type of dialogues based on the different attributes of the input and output of the sysetem as discussed below.